Ultimate Ireland itinerary 14 days: A 2 week road trip

 If you want to add a trip to the famous Star War Islands the Skelligs you should plan to add another Day to your visit to Kerry.

 Boat rides to the Skellig’s cost around €80 to €100 for landing trips.
 However, you should know that the boats are often cancelled due to the weather.
-There are also no facilities on the boats or on the Island that means no washrooms or cafes.
-You will need to be very fit to climb the steps but that cluster of beehive huts overlooking the wild Atlantic are jaw-dropping.
+There are also no facilities on the boats or on the Island which mean no washrooms or cafes.
+You will need to be very fit to climb the steps but that cluster of beehive huts overlooking the wild Atlantic is jaw-dropping.

 By this time I’m pretty sure you are exhausted so we are going to head towards Cork and a rest.
 This drive will take around an hour or so depending on traffic.